CynthiaP7/Brewery-Project1-Group6/README.md

 # Our Company

     Brews and Crews was the culmination of desire and practicality.
-With our wonderful GoogleMapsTM powered GPS, you can find up to
+With our wonderful GoogleMaps(TM) powered GPS, you can find up to
-    50 breweries across the 48 continuous states of good -ol America, letting you appreciate all that America has to offer.
+    50 breweries across the states of good -ol America, letting you appreciate all that America has to offer.
     With convienence.